Lumi-supercomputer/Getting_Started_with_AI_workshop/xx_Exercise_base/README.md

 ## 2. Launch the training on multiple GPUs (GCDs) within a single node

-To launch the training via `accelerate` on a single node, using all avialable GCDs, we need to:
+To launch the training via `accelerate` on a single node, using all available GCDs, we need to:

 - Set the HuggingFace and Torch cache locations, i.e. set the `HF_HOME` and `TORCH_HOME` environment variables.
 - Set all "the usual" workarounds needed, e.g. setting the MIOpen DB and cache paths.